The Church of Jesus Christ of Latter-day Saints in Uganda: Stakes and Districts

-The Uganda Kampala Mission Branch serves families and individuals in Uganda and South Sudan that is not in proximity of a meetinghouse.
+The Uganda Kampala Dispersed Members Unit serves families and individuals in Uganda and South Sudan that are not in proximity of a meetinghouse.

 Mission

 The Uganda Kampala Mission was created in 2005 as a division of the Kenya Nairobi Mission.
 In 2012, the mission split again creating the Rwanda Kigali Mission.
-As of January 2023, the Uganda Kampala Mission remains the only mission of the LDS Church in Uganda and also encompasses South Sudan.
+As of November 2025, the Uganda Kampala Mission remains the only mission of the LDS Church in Uganda and also encompasses South Sudan.
+In October 2025, the LDS Church announced the Uganda Kampala Mission will be divided to create the Uganda Kampala East Mission in July 2026.